Augusto-c-s/breweries-case/README.md

 **Silver Layer**: Transformed data stored in Parquet format, making it ready for more efficient querying and processing.

-**Gold Layer**: Aggregated data (such as brewery count by type and state), saved in CSV format and optimized for analytical queries.
+**Gold Layer**: Aggregated data (such as brewery count by type and state), saved in parquet format and optimized for analytical queries.

 ### Key Technologies